Anchusree/Recipe_Blog_Node/README.md

-#Recipe Blog using Node js
+# Recipe Blog using Node js

-Create an .env file to store credentials